etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 ```

 #### Etendo UI
-Etendo UI is a _library of components_ that we use along our sub-application example.
+Etendo UI is a _library of components_ that will be used throughout the example sub-application.
 This library is based on React Native Elements and it is available on [NPM](https://www.npmjs.com/package/etendo-ui-library){target="_blank"}.
 You can use it in all of your sub-applications.
   In this library we can find components like:  Button, Input, Navbar etc.

 ![etendo-ui-library-npm.png](/assets/developer-guide/etendo-mobile/create-new-subapplication/etendo-ui-library-npm.png)